ljun20160606/EventBus/README.md

-EventBus
+eventbus
 ======

-Package EventBus is the little and lightweight eventbus with async compatibility for GoLang.
+Package eventbus is the little and lightweight eventbus with async compatibility for GoLang.

 #### Example
 ```go